litprog/litprog/lit_v3/11_overview.md

 While the `fib` function is quite simple to understand, you as a reader are either left to validate if it is correct for yourself, or to trust the claims of the author that the implementation is correct.
-The previous assertion `assert fib(8) == 21` is not actually executed anywhere, so who is to say if it will pass?

-Instead of manual validation or trust, we can instead provide some code which will actually execute the `fib` function, and which would cause an error if any of our assertions were not to hold.
+Instead of manual validation or trust, we can instead provide some code which will actually execute the `fib` function, and which would cause an error if any of our assertions were false.

 ```python
 # lp_def: test_fib